jlehosky/Lehosky-Portfolio/FinalProject.md

 * :heavy_check_mark: The data sufficiently conveyed that while Pittsburgh has made progress on air quality, more work is needed
 * :heavy_check_mark: Users felt motivated to support Tree Pittsburgh based on the data, especially volunteering and/or donating
 * :warning:Re-evaluating the presentation of the bar chart, as a way to compare cities across the U.S. Users felt it was hard to understand and/or digest the full spread of data.
-* :warning: Ensuring that the placeholder page for "How Do Trees Make A Differece" contains compelling information to support the proposed solutions
+* :warning: Ensuring that the placeholder page for "How Do Trees Make A Difference" contains compelling information to support the proposed solutions

 ![Feedback Grid Image](https://user-images.githubusercontent.com/67763281/88869129-f9f95280-d1df-11ea-80ec-d84aa07735d6.png)

 ### Resulting Changes to Draft Materials
 Major changes I'll be making as a result of the feedback I received include:
-* Re-evaluating the presentation of the bar chart as a way to compare cities across the U.S. I will explore additional ways to convey the severity of Pittsburgh's low rankings as compared to the 200+ cities in the data set, that doesn't overwelm the viewer/reader with bars.
+* Re-evaluating the presentation of the bar chart as a way to compare cities across the U.S. I will explore additional ways to convey the severity of Pittsburgh's low rankings as compared to the 200+ cities in the data set, that doesn't overwhelm the viewer/reader with bars.
-* While the line graph shown was a placeholder, when I vizualize the same data, I will draw more attention the threshold/passing limit line, to clarify the significance of Pittsburgh's failure to fall within the acceptable polution range.
+* While the line graph shown was a placeholder, when I visualize the same data, I will draw more attention the threshold/passing limit line, to clarify the significance of Pittsburgh's failure to fall within the acceptable pollution range.
-* Revizualizing the bubble chart tree at the end, to reflect more as a "growing" image or chart, instead of static illustration.
+* Re-visualizing the bubble chart tree at the end, to reflect more as a "growing" image or chart, instead of static illustration.

 ## References not otherwise noted above as Data Sources
 * Berinato, S. (2016).
 Chapter 2.
 In Good Charts: The HBR Guide to Making Smarter, More Persuasive Data Visualizations.
 Harvard Business Review.